Antagonist: "The Cabal"

 Vaughn (Robert Wisdom)

-One of the senior people in the Organization who was responsible for keeping Simon Escher in a secret prison.
-He became MWs “Handler” after M had saved Management from Simon Escher, who had escaped from one of their prisons.
-He manipulated M into helping expose and capture the main gun supplier for 'the Organization' who had not only helped Simon escape but which was causing wars, crop burnings and assassinations around the world.
+One of the senior people in the 'Organization' who was responsible for keeping Simon Escher in a secret prison.
+He became MWs “Handler” after Michael Westen had saved Management from Simon, who had escaped from one of their prisons.
+He manipulated M into helping expose and capture the main gun supplier for the cabal which had not only helped Simon escape but was causing wars, crop burnings and assassinations around the world.
 He won Ms help by claiming M would be 'a partner' and would allow M to 'do it your way'; although, obviously intending otherwise.
-He acknowledged they had some 'rogue' people and 'psychopaths' but 'that is over now,' and also that he personally had nothing to do with M being burned.
+He acknowledged they had some 'rogue' people and 'psychopaths' but 'that is over now,' and claimed that he personally had nothing to do with M being burned.
 (45)

 He chose Jesse Porter’s key card to give to M to obtain information.
-After M obtained Escher’s book-code Bible Vaughn prevented M from talking to Escher until FBI agent’s Harris and Lane rousted him about being put on the FBIs most wanted list.
+After M obtained Escher’s book-code Bible, he prevented M from talking to Escher until FBI agent’s Harris and Lane rousted him about being put on the FBIs most wanted list.
 He lied directly to both Fiona and M that he had nothing to do with Ms being burned but Simon had an audio tape that proved Vaughn had targeted M directly to replace Simon who had begun “working against us.”
-He told M that Barrett’s organization was bigger than either M or Jesse and would “take care” of Jesse to “get him out of the wind.”
+He told M that Barrett’s organization was bigger than either M or Jesse and said he would “take care” of Jesse to “get him out of the wind.”
 Also that Barrett had been killing: civilians, spies and MY people.
 He found Jesse’s whereabouts for M and wanted to “take care of him” because he’s either with us or against us.
 Then he decided to dispense with M and Barrett at the same time by crashing into Ms meeting with guns a blaze.
 Amazingly, he had the temerity to come to Fiona’s new house and tell M that he was leaving Miami and he didn’t ever have to see him again “if he didn’t want to.”
 He left stating someone “new” would contact him after the “dust settled.”
 Fiona told him that if he ever showed up announced again, no one would ever see him.
 (53,54,55,56)

-In order to obtain help from Marv, M had to go on record telling of his whole affiliation with the “organization” including Vaughn.
-Marv made a recording of it which was stolen by Brennen when he also took the thumb-drive and used to blackmail M into killing off the “organization” for profit.
+In order to obtain help from Marv, Mike had to go on record telling of his whole affiliation with the “organization” including Vaughn.
+Marv made a recording of it which was stolen by Brennen when he also took the thumb-drive and used to blackmail M into killing off the “Organization” for profit.
 Vaughn was sent the recording and came after M with a vengeance.
 He captured and used Madeline as a shield.
-M, Jesse and Fiona kept him busy trying to kill them until Sam could convince Bill Cowley to send in some ‘real’ troops.
+Mike, Jesse and Fiona kept him busy trying to kill them until Sam could convince Bill Cowley to send in some ‘real’ troops.
 He was spit on by Madeline and hay-maker’ed to the ground by Sam before being led away in handcuffs.
 (62)

 Current Location: Federal custody